BimberLab/nimble/README.md

 # Installation

 nimble's only dependency is Python 3.
-It runs on the following operating systems:
+It supports the following operating systems:

 - Windows
 - MacOS